 With teacher support, CHC was able to lead a remote PA training workshop for the Orland Unified School District (OUSD).
-Pictures of success were submitted to Leah’s Pantry and were featured in their Virtual Direct Education During COVID-19 -Marketing and Promo (slides 20 and 21).
+Pictures of success were submitted to Leah’s Pantry and were featured in their -Marketing and Promo (slides 20 and 21).
 Teachers from other schools in OUSD invited us to their virtual classrooms, and other districts in the county responded as well.
 The Virtual Direct Ed PA grew to include a Bitmoji classroom for the Orland After School Program and a Healthy Lifestyle series for Foster and Homeless Youth in September 2020.

 "My students love the PE CHC is providing.
 When they are done, they ask if she can keep going.
 It is well planned and enjoyable.
 More importantly, the students are active from the start.
 She also talks to them about good habits of drinking water and exercising.
 We love it!" -Lynda Walter, Elk Creek teacher, June 2020

 "From spring semester to fall, students have developed new habits of incorporating physical activity and water into their daily routines." -Kelly Andrade, CHC Educator, September 2020